jasonstolaruk/CurryMUD/README.md

 A textual Multi-User Dungeon ("MUD") server in Haskell.
 (If you are unfamiliar with the term "MUD," please refer to [this Wikipedia article](http://en.wikipedia.org/wiki/MUD).)

 CurryMUD is essentially the hobby project and brainchild of a single developer (me).
-It's been in active development for about 2 years, but is still very much a work in progress.
+It's been in active development for over 2 years, but is still very much a work in progress.

 ## My goals